 - Shipping details

-↑ Back to topYou can update most of the details in the Order Details panel.
-To make changes:
+↑ Back to topYou can update most of the details in this section.
+To edit billing or shipping information, select the pencil icon next to each heading.

 - To change the date and time, use the dropdown date selector and the quantity selectors for the time.